As drone demand soars, New Jersey poised to bar drunken droning

-NEW YORK (Reuters) - U.S. drone sales in 2017 topped $1 billion for the first time ever, but don’t raise a glass too quickly if you’re in New Jersey, where lawmakers on Thursday are poised to outlaw drunken droning.
+NEW YORK (Reuters) - U.S. drone sales in 2017 topped $1 billion for the first time ever, but don’t raise a glass too quickly if you are in New Jersey, where lawmakers are poised to outlaw drunken droning next week.

 It is one of a wave of U.S. states moving to bring the unmanned aircrafts’ high-flying fun back to earth.

-New Jersey’s Assembly on Thursday is slated to vote on a Senate-approved bill to ban inebriated or drugged droning, as well as outlaw flying unmanned aircraft systems over prisons and in pursuit of wildlife.
+New Jersey’s Assembly is slated to vote on a bill approved by the state Senate to ban inebriated or drugged droning, as well as to outlaw flying unmanned aircraft systems over prisons and in pursuit of wildlife.
+The vote was set for Thursday but postponed until Monday because of a severe snowstorm that triggered a state of emergency in New Jersey.

 “It’s basically like flying a blender,” said John Sullivan, 41, of New York, a drone buff and aerial cinematographer.
 He said he opposed drunk droning but also fretted about regulatory overreach.
 “If I had like one drink, I’d be hesitant to even fly it.”